My Story

 I was born and raised on the small, remote island of Fais in the outer islands of Yap State in the Federated States of Micronesia.
 According to legend, Fais was pulled up from the bottom of the ocean by “Motigig.”
 Interestingly, Fais is the closest landmass to the deepest part of the ocean floor, the Challenger Deep.
 Fais is a raised limestone island of approximately 1 square mile in size and is home to about 300 people that live a traditional subsistence lifestyle.
 Fais people traditionally depend directly on their natural environment for their food, medicine, housing, arts, trade, and means of transportation.
 Like most cultures across the Pacific, Fais does not have a written language, so oral traditions are an essential educational tool for passing down family history and knowledge from one generation to the next.
 As a child, I learned stories, legends, and family history through oral storytelling by my grandparents and family elders, and I have passed on this knowledge to my children.
 My experiences growing up on Fais are a big part of who I am and have taught me about the values of community and respect for cultural spaces and our natural environment.

 I began my professional journey in 2000 and have since worked on a number of solo and collaborative projects.
 I take pride in the work that I do and in the long-term relationships that I’ve built with my clients.
-I am a firm believer in working hard, working together, and having fun along the way!
+I firmly believe in working hard, working together, and having fun along the way!
 Explore my portfolio, and feel free to get in touch with any questions.

 Professional History